DinukaChathuranga/SOAP-Web-Service/README.md

 # Tutorial 1

-This is a simple SOAP application I created for the Tutorial 1 in Web Service technologoy course.
+This is a simple SOAP application .